Kargil: Transportation

 Kargil is located on national highway NH 1 connecting Srinagar to Leh.
 NH 301 extends from the junction with NH 1 in Kargil and extends to Zanskar.
 The highways connecting Kargil to Srinagar and Zanskar are often blocked by snow from during winter.
 NH 1 from Kargil to Dras and Leh also experiences temporary blockages due to adverse weather.
 Government operated buses provide local connectivity, and also connect Kargil with other towns.
 The Kargil-Skardu road earlier linked Kargil to Skardu in Gilgit-Baltistan in Pakistan-administered Kashmir.
 It has been closed since the Indo-Pakistani war of 1947–1948.

+View of Kargil airport from Choskore La.

 Kargil Airport was built in 1996 for civilian operations.
 The operational control was later transferred to the Indian Air Force.
 The air force operates seasonal flights that carry cargo and transport civilians during the winter.
 The nearest major airports are the Leh Airport with regular domestic flights and the Srinagar International Airport.
 Srinagar railway station is the nearest railway station from the town, and has limited railway services.
 The nearest major railhead is the Jammu Tawi railway station located about 440 km from the town.